 Fixing fashion

-Education in Chemistry November 2019 Short URL to article
+Education in Chemistry November 2019 rsc.li/2Jdg7HU

 A life-cycle assessment looks at every stage of a product’s life and assesses the impact it has on the environment.
 In this activity you will carry out a life-cycle assessment for a cotton garment before considering what you can do to minimise the environmental impact of your clothing choices.